HuyKunNe/cinema-system/docs/00_PROJECT_CONTEXT.md

 Current milestone:

-> **R23 — Movie Service Stabilization**
+> **R24 — Inventory Service Implementation**

-R23 is complete only when:
+R24 is complete only when:

-- No hard-coded credential remains
-- Unit tests pass
-- Controller tests pass
-- Integration tests pass
+- Inventory Service owns all approved inventory-domain data
 - Flyway migrations pass
+- Cinema, Room, Seat, Showtime and ShowSeat behavior is implemented
+- Showtime overlap validation is covered
+- ShowSeat generation is verified
+- Seat-state transitions are atomic
+- Duplicate event processing is idempotent
+- Unit and integration tests pass
+- Concurrency tests pass
+- Security requirements pass
-- `mvn clean verify` passes
+- `mvn clean verify` passes from the repository root
-- Security scanning passes
 - Documentation is synchronized

-After R23 has been verified, continue with:
+After R24 has been verified, continue with:

-> **R24 — User Service**
+> **R25 — User Service**

-Do not start R24 before R23 stabilization is complete.
+Do not start R25 before R24 passes its exit criteria.

 ---